streamanalyze/sa.documentation/amosql/queries.md

 database for a set of objects having properties fulfilling a query condition specified as a logical [predicate](#predicate-expression).

-3. If can be a [vector selection statements](vector-queries.md) to construct an ordered sequence (vector) of objects fulfilling the query condition.
+3. It can be a [vector selection statements](vector-queries.md) to construct an ordered sequence (vector) of objects fulfilling the query condition.

 4. It can be a general [expression](basic-constructs.md#general-expression).